The Dangers of the Kissing Bug

 Pest That Thrive in Late Summer

 Late spring and early summer are commonly regarded as the height of pest season, but this doesn’t mean that the late summer and other seasons are free of pest issues.
-Here in Bristol, we commonly face the following pests in the late summer:
+Here in Bristol and Johnson City, we commonly face the following pests in the late summer:

 • Wildlife: If an animal hibernates during the winter, you can be sure that they will be active all summer.
 Our late summers usually come with raccoon, opossum, and squirrel problems.